anwai98/anwai98/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a UI Project in Ahladini Technologies Private Limited.
+- 🔭 I’m currently pursing my masters in Medical Imaging and Applications.
-- 🌱 I’m currently learning Angular 9, BioImage Processing.
+- 🌱 I’m currently learning Angular and Image Processing.
-- 👯 I’m looking to collaborate on Medical Imaging.
+- 👯 I’m looking to collaborate on Deep Learning.
 - 🤔 I’m looking for help with anything which helps me grow.
 - 💬 Ask me about Anything
 - 📫 How to reach me: anwai.archit@gmail.com